 It is a requirement under the Food Act 2008 that any person handling food for the public must demonstrate adequate experience or training.

-The Shire has available to all food businesses, community groups and charities a free online food safety training course.
+All food businesses, community groups and charities are provided with access to the free online food safety training course.

 Visit FoodSafe Online to access the training and use the code FSAUGMR317 at the checkout to remove associated cost.